oberbichler/protosaurus/README.md

 # Protosaurus

 Parse and create ProtoBuffer messages at runtime.
+Deserialize Protobuf from Kafka using `kcat` and a schema registry.

 [![Pip Action Status][actions-pip-badge]][actions-pip-link]
 [![Wheel Action Status][actions-wheels-badge]][actions-wheels-link]